 He uses computational social science methods including large-scale (digital) experiments, computer simulation (agent-based models), digital trace data, and ideas from behavioral economics and game theory.

-Christoph Riedl teaches courses on Business Analytics, Network Economics, and Information Systems.
+Christoph Riedl teaches courses on Digital Business Transformation, Business Analytics, and Network Economics.

 About the Lab